ahmedmosh/alx-system_engineering-devops/0x02-shell_redirections/README.md

  4-lastlines: 'displays the last 10 lines of the etc/passwd
  5-firstlines: "diaplays the first 10 lines of the etc/passwd
  6-third_line: "displays the third of line of file iacta"

+ 8-cwd_state: "to create the output of long listing of my directory to a file"